Artur Bartoszewicz

-Artur Bartoszewicz (born January 18, 1974 in Suwałki) is a Polish doctor of economic sciences, an expert in public policy, and a lecturer at the Collegium of Socio-Economics of the Warsaw School of Economics.
+Artur Bartoszewicz (born January 18, 1974) is a Polish doctor of economic sciences, an expert in public policy, a lecturer at the Collegium of Socio-Economics of the Warsaw School of Economics and candidate for the 2025 Polish presidential election.

 From 2016 to 2018, he was the President of the National Board of the Polish Association of Experts and Assessors of European Union Funds.<ref name="Authorities of the Polish Association of Experts and sponsors of European Union Funds".

 Since 2015, he has been a member of the Program Board of the Polish Platform for Homeland Security.
 Since 2019, he has been a Chairman of the Program Board of the Institute of New Europe.
 On October 15, he was appointed to the Board of the National Centre for Research and Development for 2020–2024.

 Early life

 In 1998, he graduated from the Faculty of Economics at the University of Gdańsk, majoring in international economic relations, with a master's degree in economics.
 A year later, he completed postgraduate studies in Public Relations at the Faculty of Management and Economics at the Gdańsk University of Technology.
 At the same time, he was attending a graduate school at the Collegium of Economic Analysis at the Warsaw School of Economics.
 On November 27, 2012, the Board of the Collegium of Economic Analysis of the Warsaw School of Economics awarded him with a PhD in economic sciences in the field of social sciences, in the faculty of economic sciences in the discipline of economics.

 He is an assistant professor at the Warsaw School of Economics, initially at the Department of Development Economics and Economic Policy at the Collegium of Economic Analysis, now at the Department of Public Policy at the Collegium of Socio-Economics.
 He used to lecture at the Kozminski University, the University of Social Sciences in Warsaw, the Warsaw University of Life Sciences, and the University of Warsaw.

-As an expert in the field of public aid, economic analysis and finances, he prepares reports and expert opinions for central and local government administration, including the Ministry of Finance, the Ministry of Infrastructure and Development (Poland), and the Ministry of Sport and Tourism (Poland).
+As an expert in the field of public aid, economic analysis and finances, he prepares reports and expert opinions for central and local government administration, including the Ministry of Finance, the Ministry of Infrastructure and Development, and the Ministry of Sport and Tourism.

 Additional activities

 A member of the Social Team for the Polish Nuclear Power Industry appointed by the Ministry of Economy.
-A member of the Monitoring Committees for the programs for 2004-2006 and 2007-2013.
+A member of the Monitoring Committees for the programs for 2004-2006 and 2007–2013.
 In the years 2004-2010 he was an expert on European funds at Confederation Lewiatan.
-He participated in the process of programming EU funds for 2014-2020 and 2021-2027.
+He participated in the process of programming EU funds for 2014-2020 and 2021–2027.
 He was appointed as an expert from the national list of the Minister of Regional Development.
 An expert on evaluating projects at the Polish Agency for Enterprise Development, Digital Poland Projects Centre, and the National Centre for Research and Development.